bcgov/digital-trust-toolkit/applications/application-mac.md

 ## 1.6.
 Purpose

-The purpose of this governance framework is to describe the rules/policies/procedures for verifiable credential exchanges involving Mining Association of Canada (MAC) with the open global community.
+The purpose of this governance framework is to describe the rules/policies/procedures for verifiable credential exchanges involving MAC with the open global community.
 The purpose of the rules is to enable all actors to understand agreed upon standards, terminology and processes that allow the community to interact with MAC in a trusted manner.
 This will help determine a governing framework and operating model for a global ecosystem that identifies how credentials can be issued, held, and verified.

 ## 1.7.
 Scope

-Mining Association of Canada (MAC) is a participant in an open ecosystem and the focus of this framework is to describe the process MAC uses for digital exchanges on Indy networks.
+MAC is a participant in an open ecosystem and the focus of this framework is to describe the process MAC uses for digital exchanges on Indy networks.

 ## 1.8.
 Objectives